 Prof. Gabrynowicz briefed former U.S. Secretary of the Interior Gayle Norton as part of the Secretary’s preparation for the Earth Observation Summit.
-She was the organizer and chair of the U.S. Federal Advisory Committee for the National Satellite Land Remote Sensing Data Archive and was also is a member of the U.S. Department of Commerce Advisory Committee on Commercial Remote Sensing.
-Prof. Gabrynowicz advised the Eisenhower Institute on its study, The Future of Space—the Next Strategic Frontier.
+Prof. Gabrynowicz briefed Frank A. Rose, Deputy Assistant Secretary for Space and Defense Policy, U.S. Department of State on legal aspects of orbital debris.
+She was the organizer and chair of the U.S. Federal Advisory Committee for the National Satellite Land Remote Sensing Data Archive.

 She was a member of the Advisory Board for the Permanent Court of Arbitration for the Draft Arbitration Rules on Disputes Relating to Outer Space Activities and has presented to the UN Institute for Disarmament Research.
 The UN Office of Outer Space Affairs (UNOOSA) invited Prof. Gabrynowicz to lecture on space law at all of its space law capacity building workshops for government officials and policymakers and she is the lead author for UNOOSA’s remote sensing law curriculum.
 In 1999, the IISL invited Prof. Gabrynowicz to write and present the remote sensing law position paper at UNISPACE III.
 In 2001 she was awarded the Women in Aerospace Outstanding International Award.
 In 2011 she was awarded the IISL Distinguished Service Award.
 In 2014, Prof. Gabrynowicz received the China Institute of Space Law 1st International Service Award.
 In 2016, she was awarded the IISL Lifetime Achievement Award.
 In 2017, her work was recognized by the International Astronomical Union by naming an asteroid “(9002) Gabrynowicz”